Oghma-Infinium/Revenant/README.md

 #### Problematic Files

+> [!NOTE]
-Wabbajack can sometimes have trouble downloading mods hosted on sites other than Nexus.
+> Wabbajack can sometimes have trouble downloading mods hosted on sites other than Nexus.
 Because of this, many problematic files are listed below for your convienence.
+>

-You will need to **manually download** these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Revenant](#downloading-and-installing-Revenant) section.
+> You will need to **manually download** these files and place them in the `Resource Download Location` that is made in the [Downloading and Installing Revenant](#downloading-and-installing-Revenant) section.

 **Google Drive Links:**
 - [Elden Ring - Great Spear.7z](https://drive.google.com/file/d/19muJYVcS_CwVOsQ9bQL_wWsYRz5W7BZI/edit)